Run-to-Run Indirect Trajectory Tracking Control of Electromechanical Systems Based on Identifiable and Flat Models: Conclusion

 This paper presents a feedforward control scheme for electromechanical systems in which the output to be controlled cannot be directly measured or estimated.
 The method avoids real-time feedback by employing a run-to-run adaptation law that tracks a reference using the predicted error of an auxiliary output, requiring only an identifiable flat model.

-Applied to soft-landing control of electromechanical switching devices, the control scheme achieves impact-velocity reduction comparable to a strategy that directly optimizes impact velocity, while preserving reference tracking and improving trajectory-level position control.
+This new control scheme, applied to the problem of soft landing in electromechanical switching devices, achieves results in terms of impact velocity reduction that are comparable to those of strategies that directly optimize that velocity.
+The main advantage over previous approaches lies in its ability to accurately track the reference trajectory.
 Furthermore, a sensitivity analysis confirms that trajectory tracking can be achieved even under conditions of insufficient system excitation.

 Future work will extend the feedback loop to exploit the full time-domain prediction-error signal, rather than relying solely on its integral, to potentially improve both tracking and parameter estimation.